gtretiak/Cpp_t_contest/README.md

    c++ secret_santa.cpp
    ./secret_santa
    ```
-Below is a detailed breakdown of each program.
+Below is a detailed breakdown of each program 👇
 ## 1. mobile.cpp
 Calculates final cost based on base price, actual (or average) usage and price usage exceeds included limit.
-Details:

     Simple conditional arithmetic
     Practical Use: